-Agencies evaluating AEO platforms need five capabilities that most platforms lack: white-label reporting, multi-client management from a single workspace, content execution (not just monitoring dashboards), a human review workflow that prevents unreviewed content from publishing under client brands, and post-publication verification that proves content actually changed what AI search engines say.
-As of June 2026, the AEO platform market has over 20 options ranging from $29/mo monitoring tools to $8,500/mo automation suites, and most of them were built for individual brands, not agencies running 10 to 50 client accounts.
+Agencies evaluating AEO platforms need five capabilities that most platforms lack: white-label reporting, multi-client management from a single workspace, content execution (not just monitoring dashboards), a human review workflow that prevents unreviewed content from publishing under client brands, and continuous post-publication monitoring that tracks how AI search engine responses change over time.
+As of July 2026, the AEO platform market has over 20 options ranging from $29/mo monitoring tools to done-for-you services around $2,997/mo, and most of them were built for individual brands, not agencies running 10 to 50 client accounts.

 This is a checklist, not a platform comparison.
-The best AEO platforms for agencies comparison covers specific platforms head-to-head.
+The best AEO platforms for agencies comparison covers specific platforms head-to-head, and you can compare AEO platforms side by side to see how the options line up on the features below.
 This guide covers what to look for regardless of which platform you evaluate, so you know which features matter, which are nice-to-haves, and which gaps should disqualify a platform entirely.

 Must-Have Features for Agencies